OneMadGypsy/upy-st7789/README.md

 ## Tips

-Overclocking a Raspberry Pi Pico can make a big difference regarding the performance you experience with this driver.
+Overclocking a Raspberry Pi Pico can make a big difference regarding the performance you experience with any `SPI` device.
 Unfortunately, without making a change to the `pico-sdk`, overclocking the Pico will actually result in worse performance.
 If you would like to make the changes to the sdk, you can get the information in [this post](https://www.raspberrypi.org/forums/viewtopic.php?f=146&t=311664&p=1871443#p1865146).
 There are other posts earlier in that thread which give a lot of information regarding non-obvious behavior.
 To make a long story short: if you aren't willing to make the changes and rebuild the firmware **do not overclock your pico while running ANY SPI device**.
 You **will** take a severe performance hit if you do.